I wrote this to remind my self of all the ways a great day can happen.

 “Slow Parenting” is simply the phrase that describes the idea that one need not go to great lengths to entertain their child.
-By no means neglecting their parental duties, simply suggesting that one does not need to schedule constant activities.
-No need to buy new entertaining toys.
-Fill their young ones hours with video games and TV time… All would fall into this category of entertaining your child.
+By no means neglecting parental duties, but instead simply suggesting that one does not need to schedule constant activities…or buy new entertaining toys.. or fill the hours with video games and TV time… All fall into the category of entertaining your child.

-Rather, slow parenting simply allows your child the freedom to entertain themselves the way they are built to be entertained: Discovering!
-Playing!
-Exploring!
-Anything that peaks their natural curiosity… Being out of doors!
+Anything that peeks their natural curiosity… Being out of doors!
 (Or on the exceptionally hot or freezing day, offering them an indoor environment that leads to the same sort of games one sees children enjoying out of doors!)
-It seems perfect that the morning after reading that there was a phrase for this newly popular but actually old parenting style that it would be a perfectly cool, slightly clouded yet not muggy, 70 degree California morning!
+It seems perfect that the morning after learning that there was a phrase for this old parenting style that it would be a perfectly cool, slightly clouded yet not muggy, 70 degree California morning!

-I spent a good 30 minutes, scissors in hand, cutting back my wild plants, hoping for the unlikely scenario in which I could also have the time today to collect all the leaves from the stems I was removing and possibly even turn it into a sauce.
+I spent a good 30 minutes, scissors in hand, cutting back my wild plants, not planning to have time to collect all the leaves from the stems I was removing and even less likely, be able to turn it into a sauce.
 That seemed like rather high expectations on top of my usual morning routine so I settled for pruning alone being enough.
-I couldn’t have been more wrong!
-Claire was content on her blanket until she decided to put up a little fuss about not being able to crawl as much as she likes, due to her dislike of the grass on her knees… Picky picky if you ask me!

 I brought my pile over to the blanket, and sat down with a bowl to begin the long process of removing every leaf from those basil stems.
-Still amused I was being allowed to productive for this long!
+Still amazed I was being allowed to be productive for this long!

 ^ This was only 1/4 of my end product!
 Hooray!

-Her questions provided us with her lessons, her imagination created her schedule, and all manner of wild life were her play mates!
+Her questions provided us with her lessons, her imagination created her schedule!

 For our daily dose of science she asked me voluntarily what made this mornings clouds grey instead of our usual fluffy white ones.
 The idea of rain coming from somewhere and being able to understand that idea excited her!

-Math, we cheerily counted the baby birds that lined our fence, noting how, as they came and went how there were consequently more or less.
+Math we counted baby birds that lined our fence, noting how as they came and went how there were more or less.
 When a whole flock flew up together she excitedly announced “Now theres 3-6-9-10 Mom!”
-She makes my heart happy!

 MORE science when we discovered a large “watermelon spider” among the leaves and a praying mantis that crawled up to her shoulder.